-- The Senior Associate Dean for Academic Affairs will approve or deny the request.
+- The Vice Chancellor for Academic Affairs will approve or deny the request.

-- Once a proposal has been approved, the policy will remain in effect for the program or department whose faculty authored the proposal until it is canceled by the Senior Associate Dean of Academic Affairs or modified by the faculty in the program or department.
+- Once a proposal has been approved, the policy will remain in effect for the program or department whose faculty authored the proposal until it is canceled by the Vice Chancellor for Academic Affairs or modified by the faculty in the program or department.
 Programs or departments will modify their UA policies by submitting a new proposal and having it approved through the above process.

 Once approved, the Division Heads and/or Department Chairs are responsible for the assignment and supervision of undergraduate assistants.
 These positions should be granted on a semester-by-semester basis and a report should be submitted to the corresponding academic unit outlining the activities in which the undergraduate assistants were engaged.
 The frequency and format of such reports are to be determined by each discipline.

 Definition and Title.
 Proposals must provide a concise definition and purpose of the position with a clear description of the expected learning objectives of the undergraduate assistants.
 Position titles like course assistant, learning assistant, laboratory assistant, teaching intern, or undergraduate research assistant, as appropriate, are encouraged.
 If the title “teaching assistant” is proposed, it must be clearly stipulated to be an undergraduate teaching assistant (UTA) to avoid conflating them with graduate-level teaching assistants, whose responsibilities and duties are of greater scope and weight.